fahimWad/GoHelpMe/README.md

 </details>

 ## Authors
-_GoHelpMe_ was made as a project for **CS 35L** taught by Professor Paul Eggert at UCLA in Winter 2022.
+_GoHelpMe_ was made as a project for **CS 35L** taught by Professor Paul Eggert at UCLA in Spring 2024.

 **Made by**: Marc Luzuriaga, Claire Li, Avinash Swain, Evelyn Cho, Fahim Wadhwania, & Palak Parikh